BueniaDev/libmbGB/README.md

 ## Notes for Building

-Building the example requires SDL2 to be findable by CMake.
+Building the SDL2 renderer requires SDL2 to be findable by CMake.

 ## Development